 2. Law enforcement.
 Report the crime to your local police or sheriff's department right away.
 You might also need to report it to police department(s) where the crime occurred if it's somewhere other than where you live.
 Give them as much documented evidence as possible.
 Make sure the police report lists the fraudulent accounts .
-Get a copy of the report, which is called an "identity theft report" under the FCRA.
+Get a copy of the report.
 Keep the phone number of your investigator handy and give it to creditors and others who require verification of your case.
 Credit card companies and banks may require you to show the report in order to verify the crime.

 3. Federal Trade Commission.
 Report the crime to the FTC.
 Include your police report number.
 Although the FTC does not itself investigate identity theft cases, they share such information with investigators nationwide who are fighting identity theft.